soverc89/CSU-Senior-Project-aTaylor/docs/Proposal.md

     -   November 17 -
     -   November 20 -

-*   Spring 2040 - CSCI 499 (more details will be added here once you are closer)
+*   Fall 2026 - CSCI 499 (more details will be added here once you are closer)
     -   Weeks 1-4 - Implement test plan
     -   Week 5 - Evaluate test results
     -   Week 6-10 - Apply updates and bug fixes based on the results